 With the addition of a part-time physician and nurse practitioner, it expanded into a modular building behind the resource center and, at the same time, began offering one-day-a-week dental services at a nearby church.
-The clinic relied on the support of the medical center and small grants and with its sustainability in jeopardy, applied for and received designation as southeast Kansas’ only FQHC in November 2002.
+The clinic relied on the support of the medical center and small grants and with its sustainability in jeopardy, applied for and received designation as southeast Kansas’ only Federally Qualified Health Center in November 2002.
 In May 2003, ownership transferred from Mt.
-Carmel to a new corporation – the Community Health Center of Southeast Kansas Inc. – and the rest is history.
+Carmel to a new corporation – the Community Health Center of Southeast Kansas Inc.

-Its growth has been significant beginning with the opening of a dedicated 5,000 sq. ft. dental clinic in August 2005, the addition of mental health services including a psychiatrist, recruitment of a full-time medical director and, in May 2007, the completion of a new 15,000 sq. ft.
+Its growth has been significant beginning in 2005 with the opening of a 5,000 sq. ft. dental clinic in Pittsburg.
+Growth continued in 2007 with the addition of mental health services including a psychiatrist, recruitment of a full-time medical director and the completion of a new 15,000 sq. ft.
 Pittsburg clinic.
-This facility, now physically at capacity, fully integrates medical, dental and mental health services in one location complemented by an in-house pharmacy which opened in September 2007.
-A month later, a HRSA-funded New Access Point was opened in Columbus in Cherokee County which offers medical, dental and mental health services, as well as discounted pharmaceuticals through a contract with a pharmacy located next door.
-In 2008, staff expanded further including the recruitment of a second pediatrician and opening of a state-of-the-art dental clinic in Iola as part of Dental Hub II (an initiative to increase access to oral health throughout the state).
-The transition to an all-electronic medical and dental record also was initiated with all clinics converted as of January 2009.
-Altogether, Community Health Center of Southeast Kansas maintains four full-time sites, with part-time services provided at the Cherokee County Correctional Facility and the Crawford County Jail for staff and inmates.
+This facility fully integrates medical, dental and mental health services in one location complemented by an in-house pharmacy.
+Later that year, a satellite clinic opened in Columbus in Cherokee County and in 2008, it expanded further with the opening of a state-of-the-art dental clinic in Iola in Allen County.
+The transition to an all-electronic medical and dental record was initiated with all clinics converted as of January 2009.